 In 1983, Gillian Moore started to curate educational programs at the London Sinfonietta, one of the most famous chamber orchestras in the world, which specializes in new contemporary classical music and collaborates with major contemporary composers.
 She entered completely uncharted ground: no one had any idea of how contemporary classical music could be made interesting to wide audiences.
 Currently, she is one of the world's greatest experts in the promotion of contemporary classical music.
 From 1998 to 2006, she was Artistic Director of the London Sinfonietta, and now she curates the musical policy of one of the best arts centers in the UK and around the world, the Southbank Centre in London.
 She has twice been awarded an Order of the British Empire for her educational endeavors.

 Admission is free.
 Please register here.

-The lecture will be held in English with translation into Russian.
+The lecture was held in English with translation into Russian.

 About the lecturer

 Gillian Moore is Music Director and Curator of the Southbank Centre’s Classical and Contemporary Music program in London.
 Throughout her career, she collaborated with many renowned composers of our time, and has commissioned works from them.
 Gillian Moore was awarded an MBE for services to British music in 1994 and CBE in 2018.

 Gillian Moore was born in Glasgow and has devoted more than 35 years to the popularization of contemporary classical music among wide audiences.
 From 1998 to 2006, as Artistic Director of the London Sinfonietta, she developed an approach to making classical music accessible and in demand and took an active part in discussions and projects aimed at solving the problem of gender inequality.